The Maine (band): Self-titled album (2022–2024)

-Upcoming tenth studio album (2024–present)
+Joy Next Door (2024–present)

 In July 2024, the group co-headlined the fifth anniversary of the Sad Summer Festival with Mayday Parade.
 On July 10, the band released a new single titled, "Touch".
 The release of the single signified the end of their self-titled era as the message "The Maine is Dead" shown in the music video of the song.
-Ahead of their 8123 Fest, the group released a surprise album titled, Dyed (2008-2023) on January 15, 2025.
-The album features nine tracks which were unreleased songs from each album, with the artwork representing the colors from their respective records, accompanied by specific dates within the song titles.
+Ahead of 8123 Fest 2025, the group released a surprise EP titled Dyed (2008-2023) on January 15, 2025.
+The EP features nine tracks which were unreleased demos from each of their previous albums, with the artwork representing the colors from their respective records accompanied by specific dates within the song titles.
 On September 29, the group joined the Jonas Brothers on their Jonas20: Greetings from Your Hometown Tour in Phoenix, Arizona, as a surprise guest performing "Black Butterflies and Deja Vu".
 Shortly after, O'Callaghan confirmed that they were working on their tenth studio album.

+On December 8, 2025, The Maine announced the "I Love You But I Chose The Maine" tour, their first headlining tour in over two years.

+On January 22, 2026, the band announced the title for their tenth studio album, Joy Next Door, released on April 10, 2026.
+The band released the album's lead single "Die to Fall" on January 28.
+On February 25, the album's second single "Quiet Part Loud" was released.
+It was also announced that they would be performing on The Kelly Clarkson Show to support the album's release.
+The band released the album's third single "Palms" on March 24.